-Slob Love – Celebrating the so-called “schmucks” for good reason
+Slob Love – Celebrating the so-called “schlubs” for good reason

-Bill and Ted are hiking through the forest when they suddenly come upon a grizzly.
+Bill and Ted are hiking through the forest when they suddenly stumble upon a grizzly.
 The bear rears back and roars, looking ready to charge.
 Ted quickly unzips his pack and changes out of his hiking boots into a pair of running shoes.

 “You idiot,” Bill says, “You can’t outrun a grizzly!”

 “You’re right,” Ted replies, “All I have to do is outrun you.”

 Slobs or schlubs.
 We all know the look.
 Ill fitting, overly casual, clunky shoes, etc. And while they are certainly the majority of the male side of the population, they get throttled on style websites and forums for how they choose to dress.
-There are two reasons why the schmucks should never be spoken poorly of by those who spend a little more time and effort on their own personal style:
+There are two reasons why the schlubs should never be spoken poorly of by those who spend a little more time and effort on their own personal style:

 - The stereotype.
 People think guys who dress “well” are judgmental pricks who look down on someone’s character or intelligence because that person chooses to dress in a widely accepted more casual way.
 Of course that’s not always the case.
 But this scenario isn’t out of the question either: Dude A wears a baggy t-shirt.
 Dude B wears a lightly structured sport jacket.
 Dude A thinks Dude B is an asshole, while Dude B thinks Dude A is a dope.
 It’d be better if this wasn’t ever the case.

 - They make us look better.
 Sounds harsh, but it’s true.